RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

 *Amicus Curiae* 6-7.
 When motion pictures came along, they became the villains instead.
-"The days when the police looked upon dime novels as the most dangerous of textbooks in the school for crime are drawing to a close. . . .
-They say that the moving picture machine . . . tends even more than did the dime novel to turn the thoughts of the easily influenced to paths which sometimes lead to prison."
+"The days when the police looked upon dime novels as the most dangerous of textbooks in the school for crime are drawing to a close &hellip; They say that the moving picture machine &hellip; tends even more than did the dime novel to turn the thoughts of the easily influenced to paths which sometimes lead to prison."
 Moving Pictures as Helps to Crime, N.Y.
 Times, Feb.
 21, 1909, quoted in Brief for Cato